Sanglorian/orcus/Orcus Rulebook - current.md

 **Torch:** A torch burns for 1 hour, providing bright light in a 5-square radius.

-**Torch, Everburning:** This otherwise normal torch has a *continual flame* incantation cast upon it.
-Casts bright light in a 5-square radius.

 **Thieves' tools:** This kit contains the tools you need to disable traps and open locks, and gives you a +2 bonus on Thievery checks to do so.

 **Waybread:** 10 days' worth of food in a light but expensive form.
 Impractically wrapped in flaky leaves.